shinmohuang/shinmohuang.github.io/_pages/about.md

 - *2021.12 - 2022.06* Research on the construction of 3D mapping of coal mine roadways for drilling robots
 - *2021.04 - 2021.08* The 16th National University Students Intelligent Car Competition
 - *2020.06 - 2022.06* A Universal Cooling Pipe Robot Driven by Magnetorheological Fluid
-- *2020.06 - 2021.06* Inspection Robot with the Hybrid Transmission of Track Friction and Sprocket Chain
+- *2020.06 - 2021.06* Inspection Robot with the Hybrid Transmission of T rack Friction and Sprocket Chain

 # 🏅 Honors and Awards
+- *2022* Outstanding Graduates, China University of Mining and Technology
 - *2021* The 16th National University Students Intelligent Car Competition - National First Prize
 - *2020-2021* Second Prize Scholarship, China University of Mining and Technology
 - *2018-2019, 2019-2020* Third Prize Scholarship, China University of Mining and Technology